Staining Wood Filler Problems (How to Solve Them)

 Sometimes after one or two days, the stain vanishes from the wood filler.

 Always use stainable wood filler for your wooden pieces.
 If that doesn’t work, change the stain.
+A water-based stain cannot penetrate the wood filler.
+It just sits loosely on the surface.

-You can choose your stain from here and get going.
-These stains take a long time to dry.
 But once they’re dried, the stain sits on the wood filler permanently.

-2. Stain on Wood Filler Lighter Than Other Areas
+Problem 2.
+Stain on Wood Filler Lighter Than Other Areas

 After staining, wood filler areas appear lighter than the entire furniture.
 As wood fillers are lighter in color than wood.
 Stains are semi-transparent, they don’t quite cover the filler area.